Jmendez44/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    `.forEach` iterates over an array as where `.map` iterates & creates a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function within an object
 3. What is closure?
+    closure is a scoping feature in which inner functions have access to outer functions
 4. Describe the four rules of the 'this' keyword.
+    1.default binding 2.implicit binding 3.explicit binding 4.new binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? if we don't call `super()` we won't have access to an objects parent

 ## Project Set up